 In this study, we use four reference datasets to evaluate the CPS and EUR-11 simulations.
-The first dataset includes in situ observations of daily and daily maximum of 3-hour rainfall.
-The daily rainfall data spans 1961 to 2014.
+The first dataset includes in situ observations of daily and daily maximum 3 h rainfall.
+The daily rainfall data span 1961 to 2014.
 The sub-daily dataset is available from 1982 (a few stations start only from 1998) to 2018.
-The second reference dataset is the SAFRAN reanalysis (Quintana-Seguí

-- et al., 2008; Vidal et al., 2010).
+The second reference dataset is the SAFRAN reanalysis (Quintana-Seguí et al., 2008; Vidal et al., 2010).
 SAFRAN is provided in an hourly interval with the horizontal resolution of 8 km and starts from 1958.
 We only use this dataset to evaluate the daily precipitation event because the hourly rainfall was interpolated from daily data that made its quality insufficient (Vidal et al., 2010).
 The third reference dataset is the COmbinaison en vue de la Meilleure Estimation de la Précipitation HOraiRE (COMEPHORE), which is a combined product of rain gauge and radar observations (Tabary et al., 2012).
-This dataset has high temporal (1 hour) and spatial (1 km) resolutions and higher quality than any other gridded observations in France, especially over the complex terrain regions (e.g., the Cévennes, (Fumière et al., 2019)).
-However, this dataset only covers 11 years, from 1997 to 2007.
-The last dataset used for the evaluation is the - 240 the ERA-Interim operationally stopped in 2019.
+This dataset has high temporal (1 h) and spatial (1 km) resolutions as well as higher quality than any other gridded observations in France, especially over complex terrain regions (e.g. the Cévennes; Fumière et al., 2020).
+However, this dataset only covers 11 years from 1997 to 2007.
+The last dataset used for the evaluation is the ERA5 atmospheric reanalysis (Hersbach et al., 2020), which is a newly released dataset to replace the ERA-Interim operationally stopped in 2019.
 The ERA5 has a higher horizontal resolution (approx. 38 km) compared to its predecessor ERA-Interim and starts from 1979.
 We collect a few variables in pressure level such as the horizontal winds and specific humidity to serve the moisture transport investigation.
-Given that the time span of these reference datasets is different, we select different periods of simulations to be evaluated using different indices proposed in the beginning of this section.
-The selection of periods of simulations and reference datasets corresponding toeach index is described in Table 1 below.
+Given that the time span of these reference datasets is different, we select different periods of simulations to be evaluated using different indices proposed at the beginning of this section.
+The selection of periods of simulations and reference datasets corresponding to each index is described in Table 1.